kr-vikash/proto-end/README.md

 5. Make sure to comment it after first run

-6.run mvn clean install to proto-end folder( it will resource all the module dependency in order)
+6.run mvn clean install to proto-end folder( it will resolve all the module dependency in order)

 7.Run the main application from 'protoend' module